top of page

 I'm All About Flexible and Responsive Care

-Your needs might change from session to session, and that's okay.
 Sometimes you might need practical strategies and exercises.
 Other times, you might just need a space to talk while I listen attentively and help you make sense of your experiences.
 We'll work together and adjust our approach based on what feels most helpful for you in the moment.

 Starting Our Work Together

-Not sure exactly what you need or want to work on?
 That's completely okay and actually quite normal.
-In our first session, we'll start right where you are - focusing on what's happening for you right now.
+In our first session, we'll start from right where you are - focusing on what's happening for you right now.

 From there, we'll collaborate and develop a therapy plan that: